ericrkuo/GameMakerDSL/README.md

 3. Run [`src/ui/Main.java`](src/ui/Main.java)

 ## Playing our Game
-- Use the `↑` and `↓` to navigate the character
+- Use the `↑` and `↓` keys to navigate the character
 - Dodge fireballs and walls
 - Enter portals to go into substages!
 If you die in a substage, you go back to the beginning of the level.
 - The goal is to finish all the levels
+- Press 'R' to restart if you die, 'SPACE' to start the game, 'P' to pause the game

 ## Modifying Example Input
 Feel free to modify [`src/input.txt`](src/input.txt) by following the grammar below.

-> NOTE: The coordinate system uses the concept of **game units**.
+> NOTE: The coordinate system has origin (0,0) at the top left corner and uses the concept of **game units**.
 Each game unit is 50 pixels.
 So since the height of our game is 500 pixels, the valid y-coordinates for walls and fireballs range from 0-9 game units.

 > NOTE: Walls can overlap with each other.
 We decided not to make this a static check since we thought it would be too restrictive on users and would make it difficult for them to debug.